 Alex begins with a wax model, which is eventually cast in 18kt gold or platinum and then hand-finished.
 “I have no technical secrets,” says Sepkus.
 “The main trick is in the very intricate manual work that goes into the process.
 I can explain the process to everybody.
 But at the same time, I don’t think that I have ever seen a copy of my work somewhere.
 It is just so labor intensive.”
 In fact, Sepkus has developed his own specialized tools to achieve the textures that make his pieces so recognizable.

-special orders available
+special orders are available